Group Theory Analysis of Phonons in Monolayer Chromium Trihalides and Their Janus Structures: Discussions

-In addition, the $E$ modes including Cr atoms in Fig. \ref{in-plane modes-1} and Fig. \ref{in-plane modes-3}, or the $E_{u}$ mode in Fig. \ref{in-plane modes-1b} and the $E_{g}$ mode in Fig. \ref{in-plane modes-3b}, are in-plane shear modes, which two partners ($u_1, u_2$) can be combined into chiral phonons with partners ($u_1+iu_2$, $u_1-iu_2$).
-These chiral phonons not only have pseudo angular momentum, but also have real angular momentum.\cite{zhang2022chiral} Then the orbit magnetic moment of these chiral phonons should be coupled to spin magnetic moment of Cr atom in magnetic Y$_3$-Cr$_2$-X$_3$ and X$_3$-Cr$_2$-X$_3$, which may lead to the degeneracy lifting of 2D chiral phonons in FM phase.
-The mechanism of this lifting of degeneracy in Y$_3$-Cr$_2$-X$_3$ monolayer is distinctly different with the Davydov-split of Raman active $A_{1g}$ mode in a CrI$_3$ bilayer.\cite{huang2020tuning-via-symmetry-CrI3}
+In addition, the $E$ modes including Cr atoms in Fig. \ref{in-plane modes-1}(d) and Fig. \ref{in-plane modes-3}, or the $E_{u}$ mode in Fig. \ref{in-plane modes-1b}(d) as well as the $E_{g}$ mode in Fig. \ref{in-plane modes-3b}, are in-plane shear modes, which two partners ($u_{1}, u_{2}$) can be combined into chiral phonons with partners $u_{1}\pm iu_{2}$, which reprsent the circular motion of Cr atoms.
+These chiral phonons not only have pseudo angular momentum but also have real angular momentum,\cite{zhang2022chiral} while their non-zero real angular monentum only emergent in system without time reversal or space inversion symmetry.
+The orbit magnetic moment of these chiral phonons should be coupled to the spin magnetic moment of Cr atom in magnetic Y$_3$-Cr$_2$-X$_3$ and X$_3$-Cr$_2$-X$_3$, which would lead to the degeneracy lifting of 2D chiral phonons in FM phase.
+Furthermore, for the $E_{u}$ mode in Fig. \ref{in-plane modes-2b}(c) with inversion symmetry, its vibration includes the circular motion of Cr atoms, thus the angular momentum can realize only in magnetic f X$_3$-Cr$_2$-X$_3$ monolayer; while for the corresponding $E$ mode in Fig. \ref{in-plane modes-2}(c), its non-zero angular monentum can realize also in mon-magnetic Y$_3$-Cr$_2$-X$_3$ monolayer due to the absence of inversion symmentry.

-Thus there are two kind of chiral phonons at $\Gamma$ for Y$_3$-Cr$_2$-X$_3$ monolayer with (X,Y) $\in$ \{F,Cl,Br,I\}, both of them have 2D irreducible representation, one with pseudo pseudo angular momentum and the other with real angular momentum.
-Their chirality would be exhibited in helicity-resolved optical spectra and the latter may further show spectral splitting due to the coupling of its magnetic momentum to FM order.
+We find that there are two distinct types of chiral phonons at $\Gamma$ for Y$_3$-Cr$_2$-X$_3$ monolayer with (X, Y) $\in$ \{F, Cl, Br, I\}, both of them have 2D irreducible representation, one with only pseudo angular momentum but the other also with real angular momentum.
+This seems inply that the chirality of phonon dose not always mean the circular polarization of phonon, in other word, the circular motion of involving atoms.
+The chirality would be exhibited in helicity-resolved optical spectra even for non-magnetic system with spatial inversion symmetry, while the non-zero angular momentum of phonons would lead to spectral splitting of degenrated chiral phonons due to the coupling of its magnetic momentum to the spin of magnetic atoms.
+Thus we conclude that the chirality of phonon is determined by its pseudo rather than real angular monontum.